AntonioDRSousa/peqcurvlib/README.md

 # peqcurvlib
-A lib for work with drawing of curves and shapes.
+A lib in C for work with drawing of curves and shapes.
 In particulary with SDL.